 Credit exposures are calculated differently according to the nature of the obligation.
 Materially all loan assets are reported at amortised cost, whereas derivative contracts are reported at fair value according to both internal and external regulatory measures of Counterparty Credit Exposure.
 Exposures are assessed in the context of the replacement cost of the contract should the counterparty default prior to the maturity of the trade.

-Derivative revaluation-based measures are calculated using valuation models which are consistent with those used for determining mark to market values for financial reporting purposes and are reported daily to RMG Credit.
-For regulatory purposes, exposure at default is calculated according to the Standardised Approach to Counterparty Credit Risk (SA CCR) outlined in APRA ADI Prudential Standards 180 (APS 180) and comprises of replacement cost (RC) and potential future exposure (PFE).
+For regulatory purposes, EAD is calculated according to the Standardised Approach to Counterparty Credit Risk (SA CCR) outlined in APRA ADI Prudential Standards 180 (APS 180) and comprises of replacement cost (RC) and potential future exposure (PFE).
 The RC is a function of derivative revaluation, collateralisation and the terms of any variation margin agreement in place with a counterparty.
 The PFE is a function of the outstanding notional of derivative contracts with a counterparty, the nature of these contracts, the level of collateralisation and whether these contracts are subject to variation margining.
 The sum of the RC and the PFE is subject to a regulatory prescribed scaling factor, the alpha multiplier, which equals 1.4.